YodelTalk/Recombine/README.md

 # Recombine

-Our take on a [Redux](https://github.com/reduxjs/redux)-inspired state framework for Swift.
+Our take on a [Redux](https://github.com/reduxjs/redux)-inspired state managment for Swift.

 ## Usage